AlmightyLks-SCP/GamemodeManager/README.md

 ## Installation:
 Download the `CustomGamemode.dll` and place it within your `Synapse\dependencies` folder.
 Place the `GamemodeManager.dll` in your usual plugins folder.
-Either your configured path or the default Gamemode folder will provide a place for your plugins to be stored and loaded.
+Either your configured path or the default Gamemode folder will provide a place for your Gamemodes to be stored and loaded.
 Done!

 ---